Canvas Groups

 * The nodes form one connected chain.
 You can't add nodes to a Canvas Group that aren't next to each other.

-* Nodes outside a Canvas Group can connect to it through its first node and its last node only.
-They cannot connect directly to a node in the middle.
+* Nodes outside a Canvas Group can only connect to its first or last node.
+They can't connect directly to a node in the middle.

 * An AI node and its sub-nodes (its chat model, memory, and tools) must be in a Canvas Group together.
 A sub-node connection can't cross a Canvas Group's boundary.